RasaHQ/rasa/docs/nlu/components.rst

-    low             Checks if the word is lower case. upper           Checks if the word is upper case. title           Checks if the word starts with an uppercase character and all remaining characters are lowercased. prefix5         Take the first five characters of the word. prefix2         Take the first two characters of the word. suffix5         Take the last five characters of the word.
+    low             Checks if the word is lower case. upper           Checks if the word is upper case. title           Checks if the word starts with an uppercase character and all remaining characters are lowercased. digit           Checks if the word contains just digits. prefix5         Take the first five characters of the word. prefix2         Take the first two characters of the word. suffix5         Take the last five characters of the word.